shnarazk/splr/README.md

 ![search algorithm in Splr 0.11](https://user-images.githubusercontent.com/997855/129641237-f33ca231-711c-4f3c-9fdd-31dfd92aaa8a.png)

 _Luby stabilization_ is an original mechanism to make long periods without restarts, which are called stabilized modes.
-This method updates the restart interval, which usually has a constant value, as follows:
+In this method, _every clause reduction_ updates the restart interval, which usually has a constant value, as follows:

 ```
 restart_interval = luby(n) * base_interval;
 ```
-where `n` represents the number of updates, and `luby(n)` is a function returning _n_-th number of Luby series.
+where `n` represents the number of updates, and `luby(n)` is a function returning _n_-th value of Luby series.
 The longer the solver searches, the larger the average value is.
 So we can periodically explore the search space more deeply.

 Here is an example.

 ![](https://user-images.githubusercontent.com/997855/128656027-a8eaa082-d2f8-4801-860e-46f38fa65c39.png)